libertyequalitydata/Google-Play-Use-Case/README.md

 # google_play_UseCase
-Use case with google play activity data
+Use case with Google Play activity data